Canon 2000D vs 100D

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

-Concerning battery life, the 2000D gets 500 shots out of its LP-E10 battery, while the 100D can take 380 images on a single charge of its LP-E12 power pack.
+Concerning battery life, the 2000D gets 500 shots out of its Canon LP-E10 battery, while the 100D can take 380 images on a single charge of its Canon LP-E12 power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 Camera Model |